sot/acis_taco/doc/index.rst

-.. taco documentation master file, created by sphinx-quickstart on Mon Jun 15 16:40:44 2009.
+.. acis_taco documentation master file, created by sphinx-quickstart on Mon Jun 15 16:40:44 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.